lamnd09/lamnd09/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=lamnd09)

 **Lam Nguyen** is a Senior Solution Architect, and experienced Software/DevOps Engineer.
-He has worked on the integration of Blockchain, IoT and AI/ML systems for over 8+ years at Web3 startups and well-known companies e.g. Siemens, Munich, CNT Denmark, Samsung&SNU South Korea, Singapore.
+He has worked on the integration of Blockchain, IoT and AI/ML systems for over 8+ years at Web3 startups, e.g,**FLock** and well-known companies e.g. **Siemens**, Munich, CNT Denmark, **Samsung&SNU** South Korea, and Singapore.

 **In summary:**